Small Business Valuation Multiples Simplified

 For example, if your assets are worth $3 million and you’re selling the business for $5 million, then your asset multiple would be 0.6.

-Small business valuation multiples are used to guide an accurate appraisal of your company.
+Small business valuation multiples are used to guide an accurate assessment of your company’s value.

 While they’re not an exact science, they can give you a ballpark estimate of what your business might be worth.

 Keep in mind that other factors can affect the value of your business.
-This includes its location, growth potential, what’s happening in the local economy, changes to tax laws, and of course, profitability.
+This includes its location, growth potential, developments in the local economy, changes to tax laws, and, of course, profitability.

 If you need help with determining your company’s worth, schedule a free consultation with Andrew Rogerson.
 He can help you determine the best way to value your company and maximize its value.